-Meanwhile the technical advisor from the Bamunu Conservancy, John Musa Mwilima, said that their priority is to conserve the animals.
-The Bamunu Conservancy’s only source of income is from hunting and since 2011 when it was gazetted, until last year, the conservancy has made N$31.1 million from hunting.
+Meanwhile, the technical advisor from the Bamunu Conservancy, John Musa Mwilima, said that their priority is to conserve the animals.
+The Bamunu Conservancy’s only source of income is from hunting and from 2011 when it was gazetted, until last year, the conservancy has made N$31.1 million from hunting.
 Last year alone it made N$8.5 million from hunting.

 Mwilima said that before the conservancy was gazetted in 2011, subsistence poaching within the conservancy was very high.
 It then introduced a professional hunter to operate in the conservancy and since then there has been barely any poaching as members have started to see the benefits from protecting wildlife.
 “If hunting is stopped, we will see an increase of poaching again.”

 The conservancy has about 1,600 members that benefit from the income generated, with 50 staff members – of which 7 are game guards.
 Mwilima said discussions have been held to introduce other alternatives such as lodges as another source of income.
 This, however, will take time to introduce.